What Happened to Fruit Stripe?

 Fruit Stripe debuts under Beech-Nut with striped sticks and fruit flavors.

-Yipes the zebra gains cult status; temporary tattoos become a signature pack extra.
+Yipes the Zebra gains cult status, while temporary tattoos become a signature addition to every pack of gum

 • 2024